tacman/msgphp/docs/ddd/collections.md

 ### `map(callable $mapper): array`

-Returns a map of each collection element as returned by `$mapper`.
+Returns a map with each collection element as returned by `$mapper`.

 ```php
 <?php